V (2020 film): Release

-The film was initially scheduled to release on 25 March 2020 coinciding with Ugadi, but was postponed due to the COVID-19 pandemic lockdown in India.
+The film was initially scheduled to release on 25 March 2020 coinciding with Ugadi, but was postponed due to the COVID-19 lockdown in India.
 In June 2020, Nani refuted rumours of a direct release, through over-the-top media services, and confirmed that the film is scheduled for a theatrical release.
-In August 2020, the makers decided to release the film directly on a streaming platform, after the uncertainty over the reopening of theatres, which were closed due to the COVID-19 lockdown.
+In August 2020, the makers decided to release the film directly on a streaming platform, after the uncertainty over the reopening of theatres, which were closed due to the lockdown.

 On 20 August, the makers officially announced that the film would be released through Amazon Prime Video on 5 September 2020.
 The release date coincided with Nani's debut in the film industry, after his 2008 film Ashta Chamma, which is also directed by Mohana Krishna Indraganti.
 The film became one of the first major Telugu films, to be released directly on a streaming platform.

 Amazon Prime Video premiered the film eventually on 4 September, ahead of the scheduled release date, and it was dubbed in Tamil, Malayalam and Kannada, which had a release on the same day.
 The makers re-released the film in theatres on 1 January 2021, coinciding with New Year's Day.
 The Hindi dubbed version began streaming on Prime Video from 4 April 2021.